AliSultanov2000/Wise-advice/README.md

 - Creating an LSTM model
 - Creating an ML Pipeline
 - Embedding the model in a Docker container (for further use in the application)

+Model limitations: The model can only process words in English